What Is DNS and What Are the DNS Record Types?

 What Is DNS

-DNS, or Domain Name Service, performs a process called DNS resolution that converts a domain name (hostname) such as EXAMPLE.COM into an IP address, such as 192.168.1.1, which is basically a bunch of numbers separated by dots.
+DNS, or Domain Name Service, performs a process called DNS resolution that converts a domain name (hostname), such as EXAMPLE.COM, into an IP address, such as 192.168.1.1, which is basically a bunch of numbers separated by dots.

 Every device, computer, server, and more is given an IP address to communicate on the Internet.
-In a way, an IP address is a nerdy street address that is necessary to locate your intended devices.
+In a way, an IP address is a nerdy street address necessary to locate your intended devices.

 Without DNS, we would have to remember our favorite websites’ IP addresses instead of their name.
 Fortunately for us, DNS works behind the scenes, so we don’t have to do anything to tie the name and address together.